Along with the choice of bedding for a worm bin, the choice of what to feed your composting worms is a pretty consequential decision.

-These fruits break down very quickly and lack the sinewy nature of plants like broccoli, so worms are quick to move in on them.
+These fruits break down very quickly, are high in sugar, and lack the sinewy nature of plants like broccoli, so worms are quick to swarm them in your worm bin.

 Spent Coffee Grounds